What Is a Credit Report and Why Is It Important?

 What’s on Your Credit Report?

-Your credit cards will be listed in your credit report, but so will other things.
-Expect to see your previous addresses, employers, etc. If there are any errors, you may be a victim of identity theft, which is one good reason to regularly check your report.
+Your credit cards will be listed on your credit report, but so will other things.
+Expect to see your previous addresses, employers, loans, etc. If there are any errors, you may be a victim of identity theft, which is one good reason to regularly check your report.

 Debt and other financial information will be included on your credit report, as well.
 If you don’t pay your cable bill for several months, your cable company might send you to collections.
-That will then show up on your report.
-Medical debt will also appear, in addition to other public information, such as bankruptcy, foreclosures, and tax liens.
+That will then show up on your report and will negatively impact your credit score.
+Your medical debt will also appear, in addition to other public information, such as bankruptcy, foreclosures, and tax liens.

 A soft inquiry, on the other hand, is made by employers or others (such as insurance companies or landlords) who do not seek to give you credit.
 As such, a soft inquiry won’t influence your credit score.